-- 3.)
+3.)
 In 2017, purchased Allied World, with the help of minority partners, for \$4.9 billion (at 1.3 x book value).
 The price paid was not an overpay.
-Net written premiums have increased from \$2.37 billion in 2018 to \$4.46 billion in 2022, an increase of 88% in 4 years.
-With the onset of hard market in 2019, the timing of this purchase was perfect. - 4.)
+Net written premiums have increased from \$2.37 billion in 2018 to \$4.84 billion in 2023, an increase of 104% in 5 years.
+With the onset of hard market in 2019, the timing of this purchase was perfect.

+4.)
 In 2017/2019, sold ICICI Lombard for \$1.7 billion: realized a \$1 billion pre-tax investment gain.
 Due to regulations in India, Fairfax had to sell down its position in ICICI Lombard to be able to invest in Digit.
-This action was a brilliant strategic shift of Fairfax's insurance business in India. - 5.)
+This action was a brilliant strategic shift of Fairfax's insurance business in India.

+5.)
 In 2020/2021, sold Riverstone UK (runoff) for \$1.3 billion (plus \$236 million CVI).
-At a time when they needed the cash, Fairfax sold their UK run-off business at a much higher price than expected at the time. - 6.)
+At a time when they needed the cash, Fairfax sold their UK run-off business at a much higher price than expected at the time.
+By shrinking the size of the runoff group, this sale also improved the overall quality of the remaining P/C insurance businesses.

+6.)
 In 2022, sold the pet insurance business to JAB Holding Co. for \$1.4 billion.
 This action resulted in a \$1 billion after-tax gain.
-This sale was a home run for Fairfax as the business sold for a much higher price than anyone thought possible. - 7.)
-In 2023, purchased KIPCO's 46% stake in Gulf Insurance Group for \$860 million, payable over 4 years.
+This sale was a home run for Fairfax as the business was sold for a much higher price than anyone thought possible (most people didn't even know Fairfax owned this business).

+7.)
+In 2023, purchased KIPCO's 46% stake in Gulf Insurance Group for \$740 million fair value consideration, as it is payable over 4 years.
+Fairfax paid a premium to get a control position in a quality business.
 This is a great strategic purchase that will solidify Fairfax's presence in MENA region for insurance.
-(KIPCO communicated the deal had closed on December 14, 2023.)
+This deal closed in late December 2023.